Motion-from-Blur: 3D Shape and Motion Estimation of Motion-blurred Objects in Videos: Limitations

 \boldparagraph{Static camera.} MfB assumes that the video is captured by a nearly static camera.
 A moving camera adds even more ambiguity to the observed blur that could stem from both camera and object motion blur.
 Moreover, motion blur also has to be compensated by the camera motion, and the whole problem would become much more difficult.
 Since all previous methods for fast moving object deblurring and 3D reconstruction~\cite{tbd,tbd3d,tbd_ijcv,defmo,sfb} also assume a static camera, tackling this problem remains challenging future work.

-\boldparagraph{Changing and rolling shutter.} Currently, we assume that the shutter is constant.
+\boldparagraph{Shutter.} We assume that the shutter speed is constant.
 However, some cameras have an adjustable shutter that changes the exposure gap based on lighting conditions,~\eg less exposure for bright scenes and more exposure for dark scenes.
-Nevertheless, this transition is smooth in most cases, and our sliding window approach should be reasonably robust in such cases.
-Most digital cameras, like in mobile devices, have a rolling shutter that captures a frame line by line.
-Thus, the motion blur and exposure gap are different for each line in the frame, depending on object speed and location.
+In most cases, this transition is smooth, and our method is robust thanks to the sliding window approach.
 Modeling a rolling shutter is beyond the scope of this paper.
-However, we observed that the rolling shutter effect is small, and our optimization of the video formation model without rolling shutter still leads to satisfactory results on many real-world videos.

-\boldparagraph{Texture-less objects.} Reconstructing 3D objects that lack noticeable texture is a challenge even for generic 3D reconstruction methods since no distinctive geometry features are observable, and the correspondences are ambiguous.
+\boldparagraph{Texture-less objects.} Reconstructing 3D objects that lack noticeable texture is a challenge even for generic 3D reconstruction since no distinctive geometry features are observable, and the correspondences are ambiguous.
 In this case, detecting any 3D rotation is almost infeasible.
-As observed on the TbD dataset~\cite{tbd} that has mostly uniformly textured objects, our method mainly reports zero rotation for such objects, even if they have imperceptible rotation.
-Yet, the reconstructed object translation is mostly correct, with deblurring results outperforming other methods (\cf Table~\ref{tab:datasets}).

 \boldparagraph{Non-rigid objects.} We assume that the object is rigid,~\ie its 3D model is constant for the video duration.
 Such assumption is invalid for deforming objects, which often happens during the bounce.
 However, since these deformations are often insignificant and only for a very short duration of time, our modeling still handles such cases well.